 - Suppressors: Lawfully possessed suppressors may be used for hunting on private property and public lands, unless otherwise specified.
 Permission of the landowner is required.

 Persons training dogs for hunting must have a valid Hunting License unless they are on their own land or land of an immediate relative.
 There is no closed season for training dogs on private lands.
 It is unlawful to possess firearms (except handguns with blank or shot cartridges), axes, climbers, or other equipment for taking game while training hunting dogs, except that shotguns with No. six or smaller shot may be used while training pointing, flushing, and retrieving dogs using pen raised quail and pigeons provided that the dog trainer maintains proof of purchase of pen-raised quail.
 It is unlawful to run deer with dogs, except during open seasons for hunting deer with dogs, or to take game by any means while training hunting dogs, except during open seasons for such game.
+For specific rules & regulations for dog training on WMAs & Chattahoochee National Forest see Dog Training.

 A hunter, and anyone accompanying the hunter, must wear as an outer garment at least 500 square inches of visible hunter orange above the waist (which may include a head covering) when hunting: